+You read a lot.
 You listen to podcasts.
 You watch webinars.
 You subscribe to email newsletters.
 You attend events.
 You (try to) take notes on all these things.

 I hate that feeling.
 So I came up with a framework to process all the information I come across.
-That way I can make my work reading / podcast listening / virtual summit attendance as useful and actionable as possible.
+That way I can make my work reading / podcast listening / note taking as useful and actionable as possible.

 It’s made up of three parts — managing Exposure to new ideas, creating a system for Processing those ideas, then deciding how to put those ideas into Action.